pulumi/actions-example-gke-rails/README.md

-# Ruby on Rails App, Deployed with GitHub Actions and Pulumi ⚡️
+# Ruby on Rails App with GitHub Actions and Pulumi ⚡️

 A simple Ruby on Rails App, deployed to Kubernetes using GitHub Actions and Pulumi! ☁️